IBM-Cloud/terraform-provider-ibm/website/docs/d/cis.html.markdown

 # ibm\_cis

-Imports the a read only copy of the details of an existing Internet Services resource.
+Imports a read only copy of an existing Internet Services resource.
 This allows CIS sub-resources to be added to an existing CIS instance.
 This includes domains, DNS records, pools, healthchecks and global load balancers.

 ## Example Usage